This page aims to provide you with information to help you prepare for your Day surgery procedure.

 • Food and drink.

-• You must have a shower / bath before you leave for the hospital.
+• It is essential you have a shower / bath before you leave for the hospital

 Instructions for fasting or ‘nil by mouth’ before surgery.
-It is essential to fast for a certain period of time before administration of general anaesthesia or sedation for an elective surgery as follows:
+It is vital to fast for a certain period of time before administration of general anaesthesia or sedation for an elective surgery as follows:

-To avoid cancellation on the day of surgery:
+To avoid cancellation on the day of surgery (CT is the exception):

 • Do not eat any solid or liquid food or drinks containing milk after midnight 00:00 on the day of surgery.
 You can drink only water or clear fluids (but not fizzy drinks or drinks containing milk) up until 06:00 on the day of surgery.